 - Using bias tape or web binding.

 - Sandwiching the edge of the hem between two pieces of grosgrain ribbon.
-(This is the most efficient method because when the ribbon becomes ragged or soiled it can be replaced with new ribbon, thus saving the hem of the garment).
+(This is the most efficient method because when the ribbon becomes ragged or soiled it can be replaced with a new ribbon, thus saving the hem of the garment).

 Under Elizabethan law, every person over the age of thirteen (13) was required to wear a hat in public.
-Hats not only were a sign of class and rank, but were also functional.
+Hats not only were a sign of class and rank but were also functional.
 Fashionable men and women wore high crown hats with medium to broad brims.
 Women of fashion kept their hair in snoods.
-There were several kinds of headgear for middle class and peasant class women.
+There were several kinds of headgear for middle-class and peasant class women.
 These included wrapping the head with a cloth, like a turban, small caps, and other head coverings.
-Wide brimmed straw hats were worn alone or over the aforementioned headgear.
+Wide-brimmed straw hats were worn alone or over the aforementioned headgear.
 It was English women who popularized the wearing of straw.
 On festival days it was common for young unmarried girls to wear flower garlands in their hair.

-Middle class men and peasants wore broad brimmed felt hats, straw hats, and cloth caps.
+Middle-class men and peasants wore broad-brimmed felt hats, straw hats, and cloth caps.
 The most common type of cloth cap was the “muffin cap.”

 Feathers added a great touch to any hat.
-Lower classes wore plain feathers such as: goose, duck, chicken, or grouse.
+Lower classes wore plain feathers such as goose, duck, chicken, or grouse.
 Pheasants were considered a delicacy and were protected as game for the local nobility.
 Any commoner caught wearing a pheasant feather was labeled a “poacher” and could be put to death.
-The middle classes wore more expensive feathers such as: hackel, peacock, ostrich, egret, and swan.
+The middle classes wore more expensive feathers such as hackel, peacock, ostrich, egret, and swan.
 Remember to use feathers sparingly; they were extremely costly then as they are now.